Dead by Daylight: Gameplay

 The Survivors' movement options consist of sprinting, walking, crouch-walking, or crawling if they are in the dying state.
-They must elude the Killer by losing their line of sight in a chase or successfully hiding from them.
-Most Killers can move at a pace that is slightly faster than that of a sprinting Survivor but are slower in other movements, such as vaulting over obstacles and windows, which can buy Survivors time.
+They must elude the Killer by breaking their line of sight in a chase, or by successfully hiding from them.
+Most Killers can move at a pace that is slightly faster than that of a sprinting Survivor, but are slower in other forms of movement, such as vaulting over obstacles and windows, which can buy Survivors time.
 Survivors can throw down wooden pallets placed at key locations on the map, and if the Killer is close enough to the pallet when the Survivor throws it down, they will be stunned for a brief moment.
-The Survivor can then vault over the downed pallet, but only some Killers can do so, with most of them being forced to break the pallet or go around it.
-The Killer also has an aura-reading ability that constantly reveals the location of generators, hooks, and sometimes Survivors.
+The Survivor can then vault over the downed pallet, but only some Killers can do so, with most of them being forced to either break the pallet or go around it to continue the pursuit.
+The Killer also has an aura-reading ability that constantly reveals the location of generators, hooks, and sometimes even Survivors.
 Every Killer has their own unique power that can be altered using add-ons obtained through gameplay.
-A significant amount of gameplay revolves around chases, with Survivors using their environment and wits to outmanoeuvre the Killer and escape them whilst potentially buying time for their allies to complete objectives.
+A significant amount of gameplay revolves around chases, with Survivors using their environment and wits to outmanoeuvre the Killer and escape them, whilst potentially buying time for their allies to complete objectives.

-Survivors can unlock chests to find useful items or bring items at the start of the trial, such as maps that highlight the locations of objectives, keys that can be used for certain aura-reading abilities or re-opening a closed escape hatch, toolboxes for quicker generator repairs and sabotaging hooks, medkits for quicker healing, and flashlights that can be used to blind the Killer temporarily; the latter, if the Killer is carrying a Survivor and does not have certain perks equipped, will let the Survivor escape.
+Survivors can unlock chests to find useful items or bring items at the start of the trial, such as maps that highlight the locations of objectives, keys that can be used for certain aura-reading abilities or to re-open a closed escape hatch, toolboxes for quicker generator repairs and sabotaging hooks, medical kits for quicker healing, and flashlights that can be used to blind the Killer temporarily; the latter, if the Killer is carrying a Survivor without certain perks equipped, will let the Survivor escape.
 All Killers have an innate "terror radius" that surrounds them, the size of which depends on the Killer, the state of their power, and what add-ons or perks they may have.
 Survivors inside the radius will hear a heartbeat, which increases in intensity with proximity to the Killer.
 (Note: The option to enable the visual of a heart beating in the player's chest which gets bigger, brighter, and quicker as the Killer gets closer was added for hearing impaired players in 2023.)
-They can also see a red light called the "red stain" emanating from the Killer onto the ground in front of them, which reveals the direction they are facing and can help the Survivors determine where the Killer is coming from or going.
-Some Killers have the ability to suppress their terror radius and red stain under certain conditions, enabling them to surprise unaware Survivors.
+They can also see a red light called the "red stain" emanating from the Killer onto the ground in front of them, which reveals the direction they are facing and helps the Survivors determine where the Killer is coming from or going.
+Some Killers and perks grant the ability to suppress their terror radius and red stain under certain conditions, enabling them to surprise unaware Survivors.